-Through a notification dated 29 June 2016 the FSSAI has proposed changes in the Food Safety and Standards (Food Products Standards and Food Additives) Regulations, 2011 in the regulation dealing with alcoholic beverages including alcohol free and low alcoholic beverages.
+Through a notification dated 29 June 2016, the FSSAI has proposed changes in the Food Safety and Standards (Food Products Standards and Food Additives) Regulations, 2011 in the regulation dealing with alcoholic beverages including alcohol-free and low alcoholic beverages.
 The proposed changes are related to the use of additives/enzymes/processing aids for use in category 14.2 of the food system.
 The FSSAI has also invited comments and suggestions from WTO member countries and other stakeholders within a period of 30 days from the date of the notification.
 The FSSAI has also proposed the limits for various additives for alcoholic beverages, including wine and other beverages that fall in this category.
-The additives, enzymes and processing aids are in alignment with international standards.
+The additives, enzymes, and processing aids are in alignment with international standards.

-The FSSAI has prescribed (Proposed) a new list of additives or enzymes which can be used for production of grape wine in addition to those already existing in the regulations.
+The FSSAI has prescribed (Proposed) a new list of additives or enzymes which can be used for the production of grape wine in addition to those already existing in the regulations.
 The list includes the names of the food additives and the recommended limits in which they can be used in grape wines.
 These include Malic Acid DL-, Ascorbic Acid L-, Citric Acid.
 Tartaric Acid L(+), Lactic Acid, Gum Arabic, Tannins, Metatartaric Acid, Caramel (plain), Carboxymethyl-Cellulose Potassium Bicarbonate, Calcium carbonate etc.

-- In this category some additives like Caramel plain is permitted to be used only for liqueur wines
+- In this category, some additives like Caramel plain is permitted to be used only for liqueur wines

-- If edible gelatine or Isinglass or fish glue is used as to aid processing of these wines then there use must be declared on the labels.
+- If edible gelatine or Isinglass or fish glue is used to aid processing of these wines then there use must be declared on the labels.

-The second lot of changes has been proposed in the food additives used in distilled spirituous beverages category containing more than 15% alcohol.
+the second lot of changes has been proposed in the food additives used in distilled spirituous beverages category containing more than 15% alcohol.
 Besides the additives already existing in the regulations in this category FSSAI has permitted the use of the following at GMP

-- Caramel II and caustic sulphite process,
+- Caramel II and caustic sulfite process,

 - Gold and silver colours